Lizzie (2018 film): Critical response

 Katie Walsh of the Los Angeles Times noted that the film possesses a "sense of serious studiousness" and praised its sound design, adding of Sevigny: "The respect for Lizzie means that film almost denies drama, rendering some moments almost inert.
 It could use an operatic high note, or even a truly deep dark night of the soul, some oscillation in the levels.
 But the film reflects the evenness with which Sevigny portrays the unflappable Lizzie, cool as a cucumber all the way to court.
 That control never betrays her or belies an inconvenient truth, and Sevigny's steadiness is almost unnerving."
 Michael O'Sullivan of The Washington Post similarly wrote that Sevigny "is something of a closed book, delivering a stolid performance that can be read as either strong-willed or stonyhearted."

-Jeannette Catsoulis of The New York Times praised the direction as "focused," though conceded: "Lizzie isn't perfect — the pacing can flag, and the lovely Kim Dickens, as Lizzie's older sister, barely registers — but Ms. Sevigny's intelligence and formidable control keep the melodrama grounded.
+Jeannette Catsoulis of The New York Times named the movie a Critic's Pick and praised the direction as "focused," and wrote that "Ms. Sevigny's intelligence and formidable control keep the melodrama grounded.
 Her empathy for Borden, whose fragile constitution belies a searing will, is palpable, as is the sense of inescapable peril surrounding the two female leads."
 In Variety, Amy Nicholson praised Noah Greenberg's cinematography as "stunning.
 He frames his actresses with the house, shooting them in shallow focus behind windows and railings to make them look like prisoners.
 In this airless, dim darkness, they rarely look free."
-Leslie Felperin of The Hollywood Reporter summarized the film as "elegantly lurid but compelling," also praising Greenberg's cinematography and Sevigny's performance.
+Leslie Felperin of The Hollywood Reporter summarized the film as "elegantly lurid but compelling," also praising Greenberg's cinematography and Sevigny's performance and commenting that Kass’ well-researched script concentrates less on how and more on why.
+He commendably takes time to elucidate how much the family strife was based on power struggles over money, a factor as motivating as desire, disgust and a thirst for revenge.
+At the same time, not everything is spelled out too literally, and both the screenplay and Macneill’s sensitive direction leave it to the lead actors to fill in the foreground colors.
 Henry Stewart of Slant Magazine awarded the film three out of four stars, writing: "The film moves evenly toward a conclusion that feels as inevitable as it does inescapable, while providing a plausible framework for the still-mysterious true crime—even if the script contains a few too many applaudably feminist lines of dialogue.
 The murders—deliberate, erotic, and unhinged—are withheld until the end, In Cold Blood-style, after we’ve seen bits of testimonies at trial.
 It's an appropriately harrowing cap to this bleak, haunted, sad, and gruesome story of forbidden romance and its blood-soaked consequences."

 The New York Times' chief film critic Manohla Dargis included Lizzie in her top films of 2018 year-end honor roll list.